-- 3 (3) The petition shall be supported by accompanying affidavits signed by: (a) Two examining physicians, one of whom shall be a child 4 psychiatrist, or two psychiatric advanced registered 5 6 practitioners, one of whom shall be a child and adolescent or family psychiatric advanced registered nurse practitioner, or two physician 7 assistants, one of whom must be supervised by a child psychiatrist; 8 (b) one children's mental health specialist and either an examining 9 physician, physician assistant, or a psychiatric advanced registered 10 11 nurse practitioner; or (c) two among an examining physician, 12 physician assistant, and a psychiatric advanced registered nurse practitioner, one of which needs to be a child psychiatrist $((\frac{\{1,1\}}{2}))L$ a 13 physician assistant supervised by a child psychiatrist, or a child 14 and adolescent psychiatric nurse practitioner.
-The affidavits shall 15 16 describe in detail the behavior of the detained minor which supports 17 the petition and shall state whether a less restrictive alternative 18 to inpatient treatment is in the best interests of the minor. - (4) The petition for one hundred eighty-day commitment shall be filed with the clerk of the court at least three days before the expiration of the fourteen-day commitment period.
+- (3) The petition shall be supported by accompanying affidavits signed by: (a) Two examining physicians, one of whom shall be a child psychiatric advanced registered psychiatrist, or two practitioners, one of whom shall be a child and adolescent or family psychiatric advanced registered nurse practitioner.
+If the petition is for substance use disorder treatment, the petition may be signed by a ((chemical dependency)) substance use disorder professional instead of a mental health professional and by an advanced registered nurse practitioner instead of a psychiatric advanced registered nurse practitioner, or two physician assistants, one of whom must be supervised by a child psychiatrist; (b) one children's mental health specialist and either an examining physician, physician assistant, or a psychiatric advanced registered nurse practitioner; or (c) two among an examining physician, physician assistant, and a psychiatric advanced registered nurse practitioner, one of which needs to be a child psychiatrist, a physician assistant supervised by a child psychiatrist, or a child and adolescent psychiatric practitioner.
+The affidavits shall describe in detail the behavior of the detained minor which supports the petition and shall state whether a less restrictive alternative to inpatient treatment is in the best interests of the minor. - (4) The petition for one hundred eighty-day commitment shall be filed with the clerk of the court at least three days before the expiration of the fourteen-day commitment period.
 The petitioner or the petitioner's designee shall within twenty-four hours of filing serve a copy of the petition on the minor and notify the minor's attorney and the minor's parent.
-A copy of the petition shall be provided to such persons at least twenty-four hours prior to the hearing. - (5) At the time of filing, the court shall set a date within seven days for the hearing on the petition. ((The court may continue the hearing upon the written request of the minor or the minor's attorney for not more than ten days.))
-If the hearing is not commenced within thirty days after the filing of the petition, including extensions of time requested by the detained person or his or her attorney or the court in the administration of justice under section 89 of this act, the minor must be released.
-The minor or the parents shall be afforded the same rights as in a fourteen-day commitment hearing.
-Treatment of the minor shall continue pending the proceeding. - (6) For one hundred eighty-day commitment: - 39 (a) The court must find by clear, cogent, and convincing evidence 40 that the minor:
+A copy of the petition shall be provided to such persons at least twenty-four hours prior to the hearing. - (5) At the time of filing, the court shall set a date within seven days for the hearing on the petition. ((The court may continue

-- 1 (i) Is suffering from a mental disorder or substance use 2 disorder; - 3 (ii) Presents a likelihood of serious harm or is gravely 4 disabled; and - 5 (iii) Is in need of further treatment that only can be provided 6 in a one hundred eighty-day commitment.
+- 1 the hearing upon the written request of the minor or the minor's attorney for not more than ten days.))
+If the hearing is not 2 3 commenced within thirty days after the filing of the petition, including extensions of time requested by the detained person or his 4 or her attorney or the court in the administration of justice under 5 6 section 88 of this act, the minor must be released.
+The minor or the 7 parents shall be afforded the same rights as in a fourteen-day commitment hearing.
+Treatment of the minor shall continue pending the 8 9 proceeding. - 10 (6) For one hundred eighty-day commitment, the court must find by clear, cogent, and convincing evidence that the minor: - 12 (a) Is suffering from a mental disorder or substance use 13 disorder; - 14 (b) Presents a likelihood of serious harm or is gravely disabled; 15 and - 16 (c) Is in need of further treatment that only can be provided in 17 a one hundred eighty-day commitment.